beehive-lab/beehive-spirv-toolkit/README.md

 ## Usage

-The running is a client application to be used from the the command line that allows developers to assembly SPIRV written in a text format into a SPIRV binary module, and dissasemble SPIRV modules into a text format.
+The running is a client application to be used from the command line that allows developers to assembly SPIR-V written in a text format into a SPIR-V binary module, and dissasemble SPIR-V modules into a text format.
 The application can be used as follows:

 ```bash
 beehive-spirv-toolkit [OPTIONS] <filepath>